woodsdeshe/follicare-api/README.md

 - Accuracy of tests: There were hurdles involving the accuracy of tests, as the previous system showed passing tests when they were not passing.
 Double-checking was required to validate the tests once a working path was completed.

 ## User Stories
-User stories can be found in the [User Stories document](link-to-user-stories-document).
+User stories can be found in the [User Stories Wiki](https://github.com/woodsdeshe/follicare-api/wiki/User-Stories).

 ## ERD Diagram
 The ERD diagram for Follicare can be accessed at [link-to-ERD-diagram](link-to-ERD-diagram).